gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/gears.rst

 Terms
 -----

 - Module refers to the amount of diametral pitch in millimeters per tooth.
-Simply, it refers to the tooth size.
-Typically, gears of the same material from the same manufacturer should have the same module. * Diametral pitch (DP) refers to the gear tooth size.
+It refers to the tooth size.
+Typically, gears of the same material from the same manufacturer should have the same module.
+- Diametral pitch (DP) refers to the gear tooth size.
 It is expressed as the number of teeth per inch of pitch diameter.
-Teeth size varies inversely with DP. * Pitch diameter (PD) refers to the diameter of the imaginary pitch circle that is drawn when the gear is meshed with the pitch circle of another gear. **For gears, PD < OD**.
+Teeth size varies inversely with DP.
+- Pitch diameter (PD) refers to the diameter of the imaginary pitch circle that is drawn when the gear is meshed with the pitch circle of another gear. **For gears, PD < OD**.

   .. math::